-Timarius Baker was convicted of murdering 21-year-old college student Demonsha Clegg, whose body was found on a residential street in Marlboro County, South Carolina.
+Timarius Baker is behind bars for murdering 21-year-old college student Demonsha Clegg, whose body was found on a residential street in Scotland County, North Carolina.

 Clegg was a student at Elizabeth City State University in Elizabeth City, North Carolina, where she was studying social work.
 During the holiday break, she left campus and went to her hometown, Raeford, to visit relatives.